kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8905-native-sidecar-support/README.md

 This proposal adds support for native sidecar containers (init containers with `restartPolicy: Always`) in Vertical Pod Autoscaler.

 Kubernetes 1.28 introduced native sidecar containers.
 These are init containers that start before the main containers and continue running during the lifecycle of the Pod.
-VPA currently supports standard containers and regular init containers, but it should also support recommending resources for these new native sidecar containers to ensure they are right-sized.
+VPA currently supports standard containers, but it should also support recommending resources for these new native sidecar containers to ensure they are right-sized.
+Standard init containers will continue to be ignored.
 Addresses [issue #7229](https://github.com/kubernetes/autoscaler/issues/7229)

 ### Goals